 So however I might feel about leveraging the power of his name in certain circles, I could do nothing else if I planned to survive.
-Though his writings often referenced his own mortality, he lived as though his own life was secondary to his goals...if it mattered at all.
+Though his writings often expressed frank references to his own mortality, he nonetheless lived as though his own life was secondary to his goals...if it mattered at all.
 He’d accordingly set aside no money as inheritance, putting every last dime towards this orphanage.

 “Right this way”.
 She guided me down a long, curved corridor flanked by vertical support beams.
 All of it iron by the looks of it.
 In places, the corridor was not fully assembled or blocked off from the rest of the structure.
 It afforded me occasional views, through those gaps, of the larger superstructure.